kingsbayanalytics/azure-ai-search-multimodal-sample/README.md

 2. **Azure AI Document Intelligence**
    - Service used for processing and extracting information from documents.
 Review [pricing](https://azure.microsoft.com/pricing/details/ai-document-intelligence/).

-3. Your provided:
+3. **Azure OpenAI Service**:
    - **LLM Deployment**: For running the large language model (LLM) for verbalization and used by the RAG orchestrator.
    - **Embedding Model Deployment**: Used for creating embeddings for vector search and other tasks.
    - Ensure you check the pricing for both LLM and embedding deployments.
-   - This sample currently supports gpt-4o, (AOAI) text-embedding-large, cohere-serverless-v3
+   - This sample currently supports gpt-4o, (AOAI) text-embedding-large

+4. **Cohere Serverless Models**
+   - **Alternative LLM Option**: Cost-effective serverless deployment for text generation and embeddings
+   - **Regional Availability**: Currently supported in [5 regions](https://learn.microsoft.com/azure/ai-foundry/how-to/deploy-models-serverless-availability#cohere-models) only
+   - **Marketplace Subscription**: Requires Azure Marketplace subscription approval for deployment
+   - **Models Supported**: cohere-serverless-v3 for both chat completions and embeddings
+   - **Cost Benefits**: Pay-per-use model with no infrastructure management required
+   - Review [Cohere pricing](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/) details for cost optimization

-4. **Azure Blob Storage Account**
+5. **Azure Blob Storage Account**
    - Used to store extracted images and other data.
 Verify the pricing for storage and associated operations.
 Review [pricing](https://azure.microsoft.com/pricing/details/storage/blobs/).

-5. **Azure App Service**
+6. **Azure App Service**
    - Used to host and run the application in the cloud.
 Review [pricing](https://azure.microsoft.com/pricing/details/app-service/windows/).

 ### Role Mapping for the Application